abdulaziz7225/cheat-sheet/git/restore.md

 ### Unstaging Files with Git Restore

 - `git restore --staged <file_name>` - removes the <file_name> from staging area for the next commit but keeps its content in the working directory

+### Removing Untracked Files

+- `git clean -fdn` - cleans all untracked files and returns the repository to the state of the last commit (HEAD)
+  - `-f` force
+  - `-d` include untracked directories
+  - `-n`: performs a "dry run" and display the files and directories that would be removed